Jerry-Shaw/Nervsys/README.md

 The values are recorded when API accesses the class for the first time.
 Never try to modify "$tz" in any of the functions in the same class.
 Nothing will be affected.

-_Two types of $tz in array: example of "TestA.php"_

 In $tz, the keys are function names which can be called by API.
 The contents are leading the actions.
 Functions that are not listed in $tz won't be called by API directly.

+Once anything failed during TrustZone verification, such as, "pre"/"post" dependency method missing, "param" setting not match with input data, or even argument missing, etc. API will skip the process cycle and throw out a warning exception.
+Other process cycles will continue running.

+_Two types of $tz in array format: example of "TestA.php"_

 In the example above, $tz for function "test_a" is written in simple mode, while, $tz for function "test_b" is written in full mode.

 In simple mode, the contents are the MUST exist parameters for the function.
-API will ignore those functions when process data structure is not matched $tz settings.
+API will ignore those functions when input data structure is not matched with $tz settings.

 In full mode, MUST exist parameters are listing under 'param' key, they are doing the same thing. 'pre' key controls the pre-run methods, while 'post' key controls the post-run method.
 The two settings are executed before/after the function's calling.

-_Simple stringified $tz format: example of "TestB.php_
+_Simple $tz in string format: example of "TestB.php_

 That is a simple format which means methods "test_a", "test_b", "test_c" are all exposed to API with no TrustZone limitation.
-But they also may or may not be strict by the argument data parser.
+But they will be still checked by the argument data parser.

 ### Autofill